FactoryXCode/MfPack/README.md

 **Simple Player**

 *Demonstrates audio/video playback using the IMFPMediaPlayer and IMFPMediaPlayerCallback API.*
-*Note: This API is deprecated, but still functional in Windows 10 version 2004 (May 2020 update).*
+*Note: This API is deprecated, but still -partly- functional in Windows 10 version 2004 (May 2020 update).*
+       It's not recommemble to use this API, because of many issues concerning playing different formats.

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/SimplePlayer.jfif)